 You don’t buy a box of assorted chocolates if you only like one particular flavor, do you?
 Well, that’s basically what affiliate marketers used to do.

-Before 2009, fixed rates and a first come first serve basis of selling ad space were the reality.
+This happened because fixed rates and a first come first serve basis of selling ad space were the reality.
 What did it mean for advertisers?

-Let’s take an example of a company producing basketballs.
+Let’s take the example of a company producing basketballs.
 Let’s call them Lapsding.
 So, back in the day, Lapsding would advertise their balls on websites devoted to sports, because that would pretty much match their target.

-It may sound like a decent idea, but in reality it leaves a lot to be desired.
+It may sound like a decent idea, but in reality, it leaves a lot to be desired.
 Fans of other sports aren’t very likely to be interested in Lapsding basketballs.

 So, in this case, only a fraction of Lapsding’s ad recipients would be their target.
 Moreover, they would have their campaign displayed both during the day and also at night when the conversion rate is presumably lower.

-In a nutshell, the introduction of Real-Time Bidding allowed the advertisers to cherry-pick the impressions they truly cared about and spend money only on their target with programmatic buying.
+In a nutshell, the introduction of Real-Time Bidding Advertising allowed the advertisers to cherry-pick the impressions they truly cared about and spend money only on their target with programmatic buying.
 Publishers, on the other hand, were given a chance to maximize the value of their ad space and sell any leftover space.

 The term RTB refers to buying and selling ad space each time a webpage loads.
 As unrealistic as it sounds, the whole process takes about a hundred milliseconds – four times shorter than a blink of an eye!
 Yes, it still takes longer than for the angry guy behind you to honk at you as soon as the light turns green, but it’s impressive nonetheless, especially given the events that occur during the process.